17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Eat Chivito

 People in Uruguay love meat, and it is hard to stay away from it.
-This meat obsession is reflected in the most famous sandwich in Uruguay, which is called Chivito, and if you have just arrived in Colonia del Sacramento from Argentina you really have to try one.
+This meat obsession is reflected in the most famous sandwich in Uruguay, the Chivito, and if you have just arrived in Colonia del Sacramento from Argentina, you really have to try one.

-It is not exactly light: picture layers of beef, bacon, fried egg and ham over some lettuce, tomatoes and whatever else your tastebuds ask for.
+It is not exactly light: picture layers of beef, bacon, fried egg, and ham over lettuce, tomatoes, and whatever else your tastebuds ask for.
 There supposedly is a vegetarian version of it, though I fail to see how you can substitute that amount of meat!

 sunset in Colonia del Sacramento